 More than that, this post is not about meditation but with its help, you will get through GERD easier.

-We covered everything from the recommended foods to eat, home remedies and a couple of useful tips for GERD at home.
+We covered everything from the recommended foods to eat, home remedies, and a couple of useful tips for GERD at home.
 Now let’s see what are the negatives of the Gerd diet.

 One of the difficulties you can face when starting the diet is the initial phase.

 Some people minimize their going outs, reject friends’ invitations for public events and meetings.
 They become less social, because of the fear of triggering any symptom by eating food.
-Don’t be like them when you are starting the diet!
+Don’t be like them when you are beginning the diet!

 If you make smart choices, the diet won’t stop you from eating at restaurants and having a great time at social events with friends or relatives.